STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we detail the experimental setup, including the datasets used, the architecture of the network, the baseline methods for comparison, and the evaluation metrics.
-We then present and discuss the outcomes of the conducted experiments.
+In this section, we first present the details of the experimental setup, datasets used, the baseline methods, and the evaluation metrics.
+We then discuss the outcomes of the experiments conducted.